Back

 • 250 employees during the financial year

-• non-EU companies generating a net turnover of more than EUR 150 million and having a subsidiary in the EU that follow the criteria applicable to EU companies (i.e., being listed on the European market except micro or being within the large company threshold) or a branch in the EU generating more than EUR 40 million net turnover
+• non-EU companies generating more than EUR 150 million net turnover in the EU at least during last two consecutive years and having an EU subsidiary fulfilling the criteria applicable to EU companies (i.e., being large and small and medium listed on the EU regulated market except micro) or an EU branch generating more than EUR 40 million net turnover

 • small and non-complex financial institutions as per the Regulation (EU) No 575/2013 Art 4(1), point (145) and captive insurance and reinsurance undertakings as per Directive 2009/138/EC (provided that they are large undertakings or listed SMEs except micro-enterprises as per the Accounting Directive)